kpumuk/meta-tags/README.md

 # <meta name="author" content="Dmytro Shteflyuk">
 ```

-You can also specify value as an Array, and values will be displayed as a list
-of `meta` tags:
+You can also specify the value as an Array, and the values will be displayed as a list of `meta` tags:

 ```ruby
 set_meta_tags author: ["Dmytro Shteflyuk", "John Doe"]